Including immigrants in the U.S. tax system is fiscally responsible and can boost economic growth by lifting the well-being of their families

 U.S. citizens accustomed to filing their own taxes with Social Security Numbers may be unaware of their noncitizen peers’ taxpaying experiences.
 Federal income tax obligations stem from residency, based on one’s length of stay, regardless of immigration status.
 As such, the IRS created the ITIN in 1996 so that noncitizens who may be ineligible for Social Security Numbers can comply with their tax obligations.

-According to IRS estimates, tens of millions of returns are filed by primary taxpayers with ITINs, reflecting billions of dollars of revenue added to federal coffers, even after accounting for the tax credits that many immigrant families use to reduce their federal tax liabilities.
+According to IRS estimates, millions of returns are filed by primary taxpayers with ITINs, reflecting billions of dollars of revenue added to federal coffers, even after accounting for the tax credits that many immigrant families use to reduce their federal tax liabilities.
 Unlike Social Security Numbers, ITINs may expire due to nonuse—if a migrant leaves the United States for a number of years, during which they have nonresident status and no legal obligation to file, they must apply for a new ITIN.
 In recent years, the IRS has received millions of applications for new ITINs.

 The delays and difficulties faced by ITIN applicants have, for decades, attracted the scrutiny of the U.S. Department of the Treasury’s Office of the Taxpayer Advocate, located within the IRS and led by the National Taxpayer Advocate.
 In 2003, for example, the National Taxpayer Advocate’s annual report to Congress highlighted the increasing demand for ITINs among immigrants in the United States, including for the purposes of demonstrating good moral character.
 Indeed, tax compliance, which may require an ITIN for those without Social Security Numbers, helps immigrants seeking pathways to lawful permanent residency and U.S. citizenship.